 “Surely the wrath of man shall praise thee: the remainder of wrath shalt thou restrain.”
 (Psalm 76:10)

 We have a hard time swallowing the fact that God would use the evil actions of men to perfect us.
 But Jesus was perfected through the things He suffered at the hands of evil men.
 Does this mean that God ordains that evil should triumph over good?
 No. “… The triumphing of the wicked is short, and the joy of the hypocrite but for a moment?”
 (Job 20:5) The curses of a Shimei last a minute.
 The pains of the cross are temporary.
 Weeping endures for a night.
-Our light affliction which is “but for a moment, can work for us a far more exceeding and eternal weight of glory.”
+Our “light affliction” is “but for a moment,” yet it works for us a “far more exceeding and eternal weight of glory.”
 (2 Corinthians 4:17)